clojure-camp/myclojurecamp/README.md

 - common - utility namespaces for use by modules

 Note:
- - new modules have to be required in `mycc.base.core` and `mycc.base.client.core`
+ - new modules have to be required in `mycc.modules`
+ - modules should have a `core.cljc` file